The free speech event that wasn't

 (Emphases added.)

 This is why I think she just didn’t watch the movie.
 Because the filmmakers had to ignore the politics underlying the FSM (politics that in 2020 would have been called — shudder — “woke”), they had to offer an alternative rationale for the protest.
 The one they gave was opposition to the UC President Clark Kerr’s philosophy of the university as a kind of Fordist mass-production line, one that takes students as raw material and builds them into ideal citizens.
-They didn’t get this idea from anywhere: In Mario Savio’s most famous speech of the sit-in, he rejected the idea that the university was a factory meant to build its students into anything.
+They didn’t get this idea from nowhere: In Mario Savio’s most famous speech of the sit-in, he rejected the idea that the university was a factory meant to build its students into anything.

 That is what Savio means by “the machine” in the most famous part of the speech — the one that is not only the centerpiece of the film but gives the film its title: